sandhya-k/On-boarding-and-Off-boarding-guide/README.md

-#On-boarding and off-boarding processes in newsrooms: what works & what doesn't
+#On-boarding and Off-boarding Processes in Newsrooms: What Works & What Doesn't